What is an oral melanoma?

 An accurate diagnosis of oral tumors requires microscopic examination of tumor tissue.
 Fine needle aspiration (FNA) may be pursued in cases of oral tumors.
 FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the tumor and placing them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.
 In some cases, results from FNA may not be entirely clear and biopsy may be necessary.

 A biopsy is a surgical excision of a piece of the tumor.
 Pieces of the tumor are then examined under the microscope.
 This is called histopathology.
-Histopathology is not only helpful to make a diagnosis but can indicate how the tumor is likely to behave (probability of local recurrence or spread to other areas).
+Histopathology is not only helpful in making a diagnosis but can indicate how the tumor is likely to behave (probability of local recurrence or spread to other areas).
+In many cases with these oral tumors, biopsy is the preferred method for diagnosis.

 How does this cancer typically progress?

 Oral melanomas are locally aggressive, meaning they will invade the closely associated tissues and structures (tooth roots, bone, and other soft tissues.
-They also tend to metastasize (spread elsewhere in the body).
+They also tend to metastasize (spread elsewhere in the body) most often to the lungs and lymph nodes.

 Staging (searching for potential spread to other locations in the body) is highly recommended.
-This may include bloodwork, urinalysis, X-rays of the lungs, and possibly an abdominal ultrasound.
+This may include a blood cell count, chemistry profile to assess organ function, urinalysis, X-rays of the lungs, and possibly an abdominal ultrasound.
 If local lymph nodes are enlarged or feel abnormal, further sampling by FNA may be pursued to determine if spread has occurred.

 What are the treatments for this type of tumor?